the-full-stack/fsdl-text-recognizer/README.md

 - [40 min] More-or-less free lab to try to get the highest character accuracy, via searching over model space and augmenting data generator
     - They can set their best model to be the official line_predictor model and submit to Gradescope to leaderboard it

+Ideas for things to try:
+- More general encoder-decoder architecture (teacher training) -

 ## Lab 6 (30 min)

 - [10 min] Adding CI via CircleCI
 - [10 min] Running a Flask web app locally

+## Lab 7 (60 min)

 - [10 min] Dockerizing the flask web app

-## Lab 7 (60 min)

 - Deploying to lambda
 - Seeing it work on your phone via cursive.ai
 - Add monitoring dashboard and alarms